She said, "Don't make others suffer for your personal hatred.": Cultural references and themes

-"She said, 'Don't make others suffer for your personal hatred'" also contains religious references, particularly to Judaism and Christianity.
+"She said, 'Don't make others suffer for your personal hatred also contains religious references, particularly to Judaism and Christianity.
 In the first scene of the episode, Adam, the first Angel, is first portrayed in the form of a giant of light.
+Writers Kazuhisa Fujie and Martin Foster noted the giant of light silhouette resembles the Eva units, as he "carries restraining tackle on his shoulders and something resembling a core in his chest".
 Critic Marc MacWilliams noted Evangelions Adam is represented as "in Kabbalistic texts before his Fall".
+Scholar Gavin McDowell similarly noted that biblical Adam is said to have first existed in "a gigantic, luminous, quasi-divine state", which he loses at the moment of his sin.
 Writer Virginie Nebbia linked Adam's appearance during Second Impact with the giant of light from Ultraman 80.
 Throughout the episode, Misato herself is glimpsed with a Second Impact scar on her chest.
 According to academic Fabio Bartoli this would suggest that Misato is the guinea pig in Adam's contact experiment that caused the Second Impact.
-Misato herself is in fact seen being crossed by the Tree of Life in the video of "A Cruel Angel's Thesis", the series theme song.
+Misato herself is seen being crossed by the Tree of Life in the video of "A Cruel Angel's Thesis", the show's theme song.
 Architect and academic Kaichiro Morikawa has likened Misato's scar to the character of Kushana from Nausicaä of the Valley of the Wind, who has a one-armed arm with an artificial prosthesis.
+Furthermore, as noted by Emily Wati Muir, Gendo is depicted with two colors during his meeting with Seele, symbolizing his double intentions.